molevolworkshop/molevolworkshop.github.io/prep/jetstream2026.md

 | Public IP Address                        | Automatic              | Yes      |
 | Boot Script                              | see below              | No       |

-Be sure to change `<passwd>` to a real password in the boot script (see below) before pressing the Create button to create the instances.
+**Important** Be sure to change `<passwd>` to a real password in the boot script (see below) before pressing the **Create** button to create the instances.
+{:.pozor}

 The Exosphere GUI will say "Building" in orange, then "running Setup", then "Ready" in green.
 Clicking on "Instances" will take you to a screen that shows each instance created and its IP address.

 You (or a student) can now log into an instance as **moleuser** with a command like this: